ably-labs/cursors-everywhere/README.md

 I'm expecting to see more and more sites implementing shared interactive elements to their sites as the technologies required for it become cheaper and easier to use.
 With this change, I anticipate a shift in website design to better accommodate these functionalities.
 Maybe one day it'll be more viable to make general-purpose tools such as this Cursors Everywhere project.
 For now, I'll just have to make sure I'm sharing my screen when trying to point at things.

 If you're interested in the code for the project as it stands, you can find it on [GitHub](https://github.com/ably-labs/cursors-everywhere).

-**Insert Image Here:** An image of the finished plugin in action, showing shared cursors on a web page, would be a great way to conclude the blog post.